 Each platform has its own strengths, from Gantt charts to time tracking, and most offer free trials – but because it takes time to familiarize yourself with a platform, it may be smart to get clear with your team on what features are nice-to-have versus what’s actually needed.

 If you recently hit send on a reply-all to a dozen folks to simply say “Thanks, Lou!” – now is a great time to brush up on the latest email etiquette.
 And this goes beyond tips like check your spelling and DON’T TYPE IN ALL CAPS… For instance: If your last email had a vague subject line and massive gif attached, take a moment to familiarize yourself with today’s inbox mores.
 We all benefit from treating others’ inboxes with respect, and not everyone in the thread appreciates a dancing-ron-swanson gif in response (actually, read the room on that one – rules are made to be broken).

 We'll leave the final word on the subject to Cal Newport, who literally wrote the book on it – called A World Without Email:

 Just because it’s possible for us to send and receive messages incessantly through our waking hours doesn’t mean that it is a sustainable way to exist.
 Technologies serve us best when we deploy their new efficiencies with intention, with an aim to improve the human condition.
 We shouldn’t banish e-mail, but we can no longer allow it to be used in such a way that guarantees our misery. –New Yorker

-In lieu of misery and burnout, let's put up some inbox boundaries.
+In lieu of misery and burnout, put up some of these inbox boundaries.